Active Learning

 Simulation Technician

-We will continue to embrace new challenges and demands, whilst meeting the requirements for clinical skills training.
+The Clinical Education team at DGFT is committed to embracing new challenges and demands, whilst providing high quality evidence-based education and training.
 We strive to ensure that tomorrow’s clinicians are highly skilled and competent providers of care, who embrace the organisations’ vision to be a highly regarded healthcare provider, driven by the philosophy that people matter.

 Margaret Cooksey